iiMrDark/NetFlix-CookiesChecker/README.md

 ## Usage

 1. **Prepare Cookies:**
-   Place your Netflix account cookies in the `cookies/` directory.
-Each cookie file should contain the necessary session information.
+   Place your Netflix cookies in the `cookies/` directory.
+Each cookie file should contain the necessary session informationو and must be in Netscape format.

 2. **Execute the Script:**
    Run the script `NetflixChecker.php`.
 It will iterate through the cookie files, attempting to log in to each account and retrieve the associated user profiles.